-“What is the rate of return of my portfolio?” - This seems to be a simple question, to which one would hope there is a simple answer.
-Unfortunately neither the question nor the answer is simple, and we notice that a lot of our customers stumble over this fact.
-We will look at various methodologies and explain in detail how to calculate the yield of your portfolio.
+«What is the rate of return of my portfolio?» – This seems to be a simple question, to which one would hope there is a simple answer.
+Unfortunately neither the question nor the answer is simple.
+A fact that a lot of our customers stumble over.
+Here we will look at various methodologies and explain in detail how to calculate the yield of your portfolio.

 The essential question which we would like to answer is: What is the performance of this portfolio?
 How can we correctly attribute a number to this portfolio value trajectory which appropriately reflects its complex ups and downs?